trueos/pcbsd/src-qt5/docs/introduction.rst

 * A TrueOS® installation installs the :ref:`Lumina Desktop`.
 Additional window managers can be installed using :ref:`AppCafe®`.

-* :ref:`The SysAdm™ Client` and server have been added and most of the :ref:`Control Panel` utilities have been rewritten to use the SysAdm™ middleware.
+* The :ref:`SysAdm™ Client` and server have been added and most of the :ref:`Control Panel` utilities have been rewritten to use the SysAdm™ middleware.
 Under the hood, SysAdm™ provides REST and WebSocket APIs for securely managing local and remote FreeBSD and TrueOS® systems.